-Honey is a sweet, delicious treat that’s easy for your horses to lap up.
+Honey is a sweet, delicious treat that’s easy for your horses to lick.
 You can add it as a topper to other favorite snacks, too.
 It is internally and externally healing with powerful properties.
-Granted, honey shouldn’t be an everyday treat—but it can occasionally be a healthy and beneficial food source.
+Granted, honey shouldn’t be an everyday treat but it can occasionally be a healthy and beneficial food source.

 Honey Nutrition Facts

 Honey is an incredibly healing substance.
 You might have heard of several perks of this powerful amber-colored substance.
 It isn’t just fantastic when it’s ingested, but also when you use it as a topical treatment on your equine’s skin.

 Topical Uses of Honey